jdbeutel/ics699-docs/newResearch/notes.md

 to all but its adjacent nodes, I do not know how the middle or outer shells avoid routing back to a node on the inner shell.)

-To avoid attacks related to identity, the system depends on a trusted identification service.
+To avoid attacks related to identity (such as Sybil or impersonation), the system depends on a trusted identification service.
 It uses an out-of-band process and "set of properties that uniquely identify a party in real life, such as full name, birth date, birth place, and so on."
 It hashes that to provide a unique node identifier and pseudonym.
-The article claims that this does not pose a privacy threat, because the service "cannot trace users or their messages;
-nor can it peek into their privatae data."
-Still, it seems contradictory to me for a system to require real-life identification, but put such complexity into the matroyshka structure for the sake of pseudonymity.
+The article claims that this does not pose a privacy threat, because the service "cannot trace users or their messages; nor can it peek into their private data."
+Still, the cost of getting real life, trusted identification seems wasted in a system that publishes only pseudonyms.
-How popular would a pseudonymous social network be, anyway?
-Users would need to interact with others a lot using their pseudonym, to generate interest.
-(I suppose there are some examples of that, however, such as Twitter.)
+Likewise, the complexity of the matroyshka structure seems wasted in a system requiring real-life identification.
+Furthermore, pseudonymous social networks are not as popular in the United States.
+Twitter may be a counter-example, but its posts are public, so its privacy is mainly from its pseudo-anonymity.

 Over all, this article's system seems like a solution looking for a real problem.
-I doubt that enough users would ever go to this much trouble, to allow anything like this article to work.
+I doubt that enough users would go to this much trouble, to allow something like this to work.
 However, my project paper might look like this article, describing a recently built prototype.
 Hopefully its specification will be more realistic.